 - Deploy over 4,000 new IP phones with no disruption to staff and students

 - Maintain a physically separate and cyber-secure network for voice that is simple to manage

 - Find a no-compromise solution that eliminated project risk and complexity

 “Our older buildings did not have a communication room within 300ft of where we needed the new IP phones.
 PoLRE’s long reach capabilities allowed us to support the new IP phones exactly where we needed them while connecting each one back to a central location”, said Nicholas Kwiatkowski, Unified Communications Manager at Michigan State University.
 “PoLRE allowed us to maintain our physically separate network for voice, ensuring our emergency communication system remains operational in the event of a power outage or other event”.

-Michigan State University wins the IoT Pioneer Award for changing the conversation around traditional LAN design; using Modern LAN Principles to improve their outcome!
+Michigan State University won an IoT Pioneer Award for changing the conversation around traditional LAN design; using Modern LAN Principles to improve their outcome!